Henri Becquerel: Discovery of radioactivity

 Image of Becquerel's photographic plate which has been fogged by exposure to radiation from a uranium salt.
 The shadow of a metal Maltese Cross placed between the plate and the uranium salt is clearly visible.

-Becquerel's discovery of spontaneous radioactivity is a famous example of serendipity, of how chance favours the prepared mind.
+Becquerel's discovery of spontaneous radioactivity is a famous example of serendipity.
 Becquerel had long been interested in phosphorescence, the emission of light of one colour following the object's exposure to light of another colour.
 In early 1896, there was a wave of excitement following Wilhelm Röntgen's discovery of X-rays in late 1895.
-During the experiment, Röntgen "found that the Crookes tubes he had been using to study cathode rays emitted a new kind of invisible ray that was capable of penetrating through black paper".
+During the experiment, Röntgen "found that the Crookes tubes he had been using to study cathode rays emitted a new kind of invisible ray that was capable of penetrating through black paper."
 Becquerel learned of Röntgen's discovery during a meeting of the French Academy of Sciences on 20 January where his colleague Henri Poincaré read out Röntgen's preprint paper.
-Becquerel "began looking for a connection between the phosphorescence he had already been investigating and the newly discovered x-rays" of Röntgen, and thought that phosphorescent materials might emit penetrating X-ray-like radiation when illuminated by bright sunlight; he had various phosphorescent materials including some uranium salts for his experiments.
+Becquerel "began looking for a connection between the phosphorescence he had already been investigating and the newly discovered X-rays" of Röntgen, and thought that phosphorescent materials might emit penetrating X-ray-like radiation when illuminated by bright sunlight; he had various phosphorescent materials including some uranium salts for his experiments.

 Throughout the first weeks of February, Becquerel layered photographic plates with coins or other objects then wrapped this in thick black paper, placed phosphorescent materials on top, placed these in bright sun light for several hours.
 The developed plate showed shadows of the objects.
 Already on 24 February he reported his first results.
 However, the 26 and 27 February were dark and overcast during the day, so Becquerel left his layered plates in a dark cabinet for these days.
 He nevertheless proceeded to develop the plates on 1 March and then made his astonishing discovery: the object shadows were just as distinct when left in the dark as when exposed to sunlight.
 Both William Crookes and Becquerel's 18-year-old son, Jean, witnessed the discovery.

 By May 1896, after other experiments involving non-phosphorescent uranium salts, Becquerel arrived at the correct explanation, namely that the penetrating radiation came from the uranium itself, without any need for excitation by an external energy source.
-There followed a period of intense research into radioactivity, including the determination that the element thorium is also radioactive and the discovery of additional radioactive elements polonium and radium by Marie Skłodowska-Curie and her husband Pierre Curie.
+There followed a period of intense research into radioactivity, including the determination that the element thorium is also radioactive and the discovery of additional radioactive elements polonium and radium by Marie Curie and her husband, Pierre Curie.
 The intensive research of radioactivity led to Becquerel publishing seven papers on the subject in 1896.
 Becquerel's other experiments allowed him to research more into radioactivity and figure out different aspects of the magnetic field when radiation is introduced into the magnetic field.
 "When different radioactive substances were put in the magnetic field, they deflected in different directions or not at all, showing that there were three classes of radioactivity: negative, positive, and electrically neutral."